The Chiringas Over El Morro

 Marriage, it seemed, was romance, incarnate.
 An adventure in joining, welding, cauterizing, and a quest to prevent any wounds a single life might create.

 Later, I watched my friends divorce.
 I saw them scratch sad romantic phantom limbs and try to fill their emptied apartments with new lovers.
 I watched them get wasted on booze, sex, and sadness, and I listened to how they had become embroiled in legal battles over children, alimony, and child support.
 Many of them quickly took lovers again.
 Some of them bought houses, remarried, and had more children.
-A few of them were happy, but most seemed to end up right back where they started, entangled in a wild mess of waving octopine phantom arms.
+A few of them appeared happy, but most seemed to end up right back where they started, entangled in a wild mess of waving octopine phantom arms of lovers and ex-lovers and disappointment.

 Some of my friends became mirror images of their partners.
 They finished each other’s sentences, knew each other’s habits.
 But it seemed that they did these things without joy.
 They had mortgages, and they bought new cars and made sound financial decisions that seemed to secure their futures.
 They had wanted safety, children, a home.
-They had plotted what their lives might look like at 40, 60, and 80 years old.
+They had highlights, sure, moments that made them keep circling back for more, but those moments seemed rare.
+Even the way they loved their children seemed without the sort of spiritual wonder I reserved for my child.
+How could two people not recognize what they had created so lovingly through intention?
+Or had their intentions been so far removed from any true sense of wonder?
+I felt angry, bitter, thinking to myself, what a waste.
+The couples I knew had plotted what their lives might look like at 40, 60, and 80 years old.
 Barring illness or catastrophe, they had already written their lives.
 Privately, many of them told me that they envied my untethered life.

-I started to feel thankful for what I had, and also, for all the things I might never have.
+I started to feel thankful for what I had, and also began to mourn for all the things I might never have.
 Some people, I realized, are like stones carved by rushing water, but I preferred to be like the water.
 I told myself this even when I cried myself to sleep.
-I held many positions regarding my freedom.
+I mourned not having a partner who wanted, no, needed to make babies with me.
+I felt it in my bones.
+I wondered if I would ever get over that loss, which I felt as acutely, if not more so, than the loss of loved ones.
+I suffered not being loved the ways I needed to be loved.
+Of being invisible.
+But I chose to not be with the wrong partner, to not compromise myself.
+I chose these things.
+So, I held many positions regarding my freedom.

 ~ ~ ~

 I moved with my mother, stepfather, and brother from Rhode Island to Wisconsin when I was eight.
-Away from the ocean and my extended family, I felt as though I were missing a lung.
+Away from the ocean and my extended family and my father, I felt as though I were missing a lung.
 Like a fish trying to breathe on land.

 I read about how a young mermaid princess had fallen in love with a prince, and how she gave her voice and strong tail to a sea witch in exchange for a human soul and legs.
 She transformed herself into what she thought he wanted her to be.